DiamondLightSource/pymalcolm/docs/reference/structure.rst

     malcolm:core/MapMeta:1.0
         structure   elements            // Metadata for each element in map {ArgumentMeta <elname>}0+
-        string      description         // Description of what the map is for string[]    tags           :opt // e.g. "widget:group"
         string[]    required       :opt // These fields will always be present

 The ``takes`` structure describes the arguments that should be passed to the